bhball22/Electron-USAFST/README.md

-# PySide-USAFST
+# Electron-USAFST
-PySide framework GUI for USAF Schematic Training on the T-1 for pilots and trainers.
+Electron framework GUI for USAF Schematic Training on the T-1 for pilots and trainers.